afrobayofranco/StaticAPI/README.md

 git clone https://github.com/afrobayofranco/StaticAPI.git
 ~~~~

-Once you have cloned the repository install the shortener by command line:
+Once you have cloned the repository, get into the file itself and install the shortener by command line:

 ~~~~
+cd StaticAPI
 npm install
 ~~~~